 Each and every emotion in our body is the result of the release of some hormones.
 Some hormones make us feel good while others are responsible for our anxiety or stress.

-My goal is to prescribe simple lifestyle choices and subtle dietary modifications that can improve your brain chemistry, make you feel better, motivate you to maximize your human potential and is linked with the feeling of well-being….
+Simple lifestyle choices and subtle dietary modifications can improve your brain chemistry, make you feel better, motivate you to maximize your human potential and is linked with the feeling of well-being….

 Ways to increase Serotonin Happiness